dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 - WhatIf Tool — when do you use it?
 How do you use it?
 How do you discover different outcomes?
 How do you conduct experiments? (https://pair-code.github.io/what-if-tool/)

 ## MLOps
+- TensorFlow Extended, or TFX.
+You have to know the components and how to build the pipeline out of them.
 - MLOps: Continuous delivery and automation pipelines in machine learning - [link](https://cloud.google.com/solutions/machine-learning/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)
 - Architecture for MLOps using TFX, Kubeflow Pipelines, and Cloud Build - [link](https://cloud.google.com/solutions/machine-learning/architecture-for-mlops-using-tfx-kubeflow-pipelines-and-cloud-build)
 - When to use Kubeflow over TFX?
 When you need PyTorch, XGBoost or if you want to dockerize every step of the flow